pret/pokered/README.md

 - Game bugs that can be used to your own advantage (like the leech seed/toxic bug, the hyper beam no recharge on faint bug, etc.) are unchanged, because they are quirks of the battle engine that you can use as your own tool.
 - Mew is under the truck as expected!
 - Missingno and the item duplication glitch are intact - but won't corrupt your save anymore!
+- An entirely new mode for the pokedex called the MOVEDEX was added.
+It shows data about moves you have seen in detail.
+You unlock the MOVEDEX in viridian city.
 - [Many options to enhance the game visually and mechanically were added.](https://github.com/Vortyne/pureRGB/blob/master/FEATURES.md#new-options-in-the-options-menu) **(You must turn them on via the options in-game!)** Including:
   - Switchable color palettes (Choose between original colors, Super Gameboy Colors, or Pokemon Yellow Colors in-game whenever you like!
 Works on GBC and Super Gameboy.
 Yes, this romhack has GBC support!)
   - Optional Spaceworld 1997 Back Sprites